What can you blog about?

 - Everyone makes mistakes, that’s why there is an ‘edit’ button if you spot a typo once you have published your post.
 So don’t worry too much about it being 100% perfect.

-Be prepared for friendly comments and questions … and start thinking about the next post.
+Be prepared for friendly comments and questions … and start thinking about the next blog post.